Beware of the Dog (Millennium): Plot

 A couple in a camper van get lost along a country road.
-They stop near a small town to read their map, but a pack of dogs break into their van, mauling them to death.
+They stop near a small town to read their map, but a pack of dogs break into their van and maul them to death.

-Meanwhile, Millennium Group member Peter Watts (Terry O'Quinn) tries to convince fellow Group member Frank Black (Lance Henriksen) to investigate the case.
-Black is experiencing a separation from his wife and daughter after killing his wife's kidnapper; he initially refuses the case but Watts' insistence sways him.
-Black arrives in the isolated town of Bucksnort, and visits a local diner.
+Meanwhile, Millennium Group investigator Peter Watts (Terry O'Quinn) tries to convince fellow Group member Frank Black (Lance Henriksen) to investigate the case.
+Black, having separated from his wife after killing her kidnapper, initially refuses, but Watts' insistence sways him.
+Black arrives in the isolated town of Bucksnort and visits a local diner.
 Standing out amongst the residents is Michael Beebe (Randy Stone), who has moved there from Los Angeles.
-Beebe believes his elderly neighbour may be responsible for the attack and asks Black to investigate.
+Beebe believes his elderly neighbor may be responsible for the dog attack and asks Black to investigate.

 Black instead examines the crime scene.
 At sunset, he sees a group of five dogs beginning to follow him.
 He returns to his hotel, but when he discovers he is locked out the dogs attack him.
 He fights them off, killing one, and flees to a hospital where he is refused entrance.
-An elderly man (R. G. Armstrong) drives past, stopping to pick up the dead dog, and drives off again.
-The remaining dogs follow his pickup truck.
+An elderly man (R. G. Armstrong) drives past, stopping to pick up the dead dog, and drives off again; the remaining dogs follow his pickup truck.
 Black passes out and is helped into the hospital.
-The locals believe he is unconscious and discuss the "situation"; however Black is awake and overhears everything, realising there is a greater threat than savage dogs at hand.
+The locals believe he is unconscious and discuss the "situation"; however, Black is awake and overhears everything, realizing there is a greater threat at hand.